A short description and appreciation.

 In internet articles, magazine articles and books the one phrase that is used again and again about the Roc is that it was designed to "deliver a broadside" to an enemy aircraft.
 The author then usually goes on to ridicule the concept and make disparaging comparisons with three-masted sailing ships.
 The Roc, assuming it could catch up with its prey, would be much more likely to approach from below and try to bring its target down with no-allowance shooting, firing ahead and over the top of the pilot.
 The tactic of no-allowance shooting was very much at the heart of the philosophy behind the Roc and Defiant and yet it is hardly ever mentioned in descriptions of both aircraft, and the few articles available today on this subject only serve to obfuscate the principles behind it.

 Nice close-up shot of a Roc in flight.
 You can see the racks under the wings for both a 250 Ib bomb and the "light series" rack for upto four small bombs on each wing.
 The large lugs protruding from the bottom of the aircraft are attachments for the launch trolley used to catapult FAA aircraft from aircraft carriers early in the war.
 Like the Skua the Roc had a cylindrical oxygen bottle behind the pilot.
-Although the Roc had no forward-firing guns this Roc has a reflector gunsight for the pilot.
-Just what the protrusion is at the top of the front windscreen is a mystery, it's a feature of Rocs but not seen on Skuas.
+Although it had no forward-firing guns this Roc has a reflector gunsight for the pilot; probably to allow fighter training with a gun-camera.
+The protrusion is at the top of the front windscreen is a feature of Rocs not seen on Skuas.
 It may simply be a formation-keeping light (the Skua had such a light on top of the canopy greenhouse between the Pilot and Observer/TAG position).

-All Roc production took place at Boulton Paul's factory at Pendeford, then a factory and airfield complex on the outskirts of Wolverhampton (the airfield is now built over and Pendeford is now a suburb of Wolverhampton).
+The Roc was late going into production.
+It would seem that the Air Ministry tried to order it in 1936 against specification 26/36 but this was then cancelled, presumably because the Blackburn aircraft company was not in a position to fulfill the order.
+So it had to wait until 28th April of 1937 before an order was placed (AM Spec 15/37, Blackburn contract number 534401).
+Even then Blackburn did not have the factory space required.
+Instead, all Roc production took place at Pendeford; Boulton Paul's factory and airfield complex on the outskirts of Wolverhampton (the airfield is now built over and Pendeford is now a suburb of Wolverhampton).
 The Rocs were ordered in one batch of 136 aircraft allocated serial numbers L3057 to L3192.
 The first Roc flew on 23rd December 1938, but it was not until March 1939 that Rocs began to trickle off the production line and it was not until July 1939 that production seemed to a have settled down to a steady flow.
 The last Roc off the production line was delivered in August 1940.
 The first three Rocs, L3057, L3058 and L3059 were all tested extensively at the Aeroplane and Armament Experimental Establishment (A&AEE) at Martlesham Heath.

 Early production Roc L3059, The Roc was a large aircraft, look how small the pilot looks in the cockpit.
 The two lines behind the landing light on the wing are two small strakes, a permanent feature on both the Roc and Skua, it was to these that the light bomb carriers were attached when needed.

 The Roc was designed to be fitted with a pair of floats of the same design as used by the earlier Blackburn Shark biplane.
+The provision of these floats was covered by Air Ministry specification 20/37.
+The small sea-rudders on the floats were operated by the brake pedals in the cockpit.
+From the very beginning the Roc was designed to be suitable for launching from the catapults installed on British battleships and cruisers.
+For launching from such catapults, the Roc's turret would be rotated so that the guns pointed forward and the sliding doors at the rear of the turret would be left open so that the gunner could brace the back of his head on a padded headrest built into the rear combing.
 In August 1938, 4 months before the Roc first flew, it was already apparent that the Roc's lack of speed would make it a poor fighter.
 At a conference to discuss the situation the Director of Air Material had suggested that Roc Floatplanes be allocated to the large capital ships of the Royal Navy, with no less than 3 Rocs apiece for Malaya, Warspite, Repulse, Renown, Queen Elizabeth and Valiant and a single Roc for Rodney.² This suggests that the Roc would have been used primarily as a spotter to replace the Fairey Seafox and Supermarine Walrus but with the added ability to ward off enemy fleet spotting aircraft.
 Five Rocs in the UK are known to have been modified with floats (there is only direct photographic evidence for four).
 It was found that the flying qualities of the first Roc with floats fitted (L3059) was poor (it was lost in a crash), but the fitting of a large dorsal fin under the tail improved the stability of the four other Roc floatplane modifications that are known to have followed in the UK (L3057, L3060, L3143 and L3174).
 The last of these operated with the turret removed and a target winch fitted.
-Research by Thomas Singfield and Ewan Partridge shows that some of the 5 Rocs operated by 773 FRU based on the island of Bermuda may have operated on "home-built" floats.
-L3069 the first Roc to arrive in Bermuda was certainly fitted with floats.
-Read Thomas Singfield and Ewan Partridge's book on the history of aviation in Bermuda "Wings over Bermuda" published by the National Museum of Bermuda Press and available in the UK from the Aviation Bookshop in Tunbridge Wells.
+Research by Thomas Singfield and Ewan Partridge, for their book "Wings Over Bermuda", shows that some of the 5 Rocs operated by 773 FRU based on the island of Bermuda may have operated on "home-built" floats.
+L3069, the first Roc to arrive in Bermuda, was certainly fitted with floats (it arrived before the construction of Bermuda's airfield).

 Roc with Floats fitted, this is the original L3056 which did not have a dorsal fin extension.